sora-xor/sora-docs/src/vesting-tokens-polkaswap.md

 ![](.gitbook/assets/vesting-polkaswap-send.png)

-Below this section, you’ll see the _Network Fee_, which varies based on the total amount of tokens to be vested.
+Below this section, you’ll see the _Network Fee_, which varies based on the percent of tokens to be vested.

 Once you’re ready, click _Send_.
 You’ll be directed to a confirmation page to review the vesting transaction details.